Air Namibia: Decline and shutdown

 On 11 February 2021, the Namibian government announced the immediate shutdown and liquidation of Air Namibia due to overwhelming debt and years of financial dependence from the state.
-At the time of closure, the airline operated nine aircraft and employed approx. 600 staff.
+At the time of closure, the airline operated nine aircraft and employed approximately 600 staff.
+The cost of shutting down the airline was estimated at US$453,000,000.

 In late October 2021, a South African aviation company offered 3.2 billion Namibian dollars to purchase the airline.

 Destinations

 As of June 2018, the route network comprised 18 destinations and 19 airports in nine different countries in Africa and Europe, with seven of these destinations being domestic ones.

 Codeshare agreements

 Air Namibia codeshared with the following airlines, as of September 2017: